ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 }
 ```

-CN and `names` are arbitrary, what's important is the `hosts` list, which includes all the domain names and IPs
+CN and `names` for this certificate are arbitrary.
+What's important is the `hosts` list, which includes all the domain
-that may be used to reach the Kubernetes API, both from outside and inside the Kubernetes cluster:
+names and IPs that may be used to reach the Kubernetes API, both from outside and inside the Kubernetes cluster:
 * `kubernetes.default.*` are domain names used to communicate with the Kubernetes API from within the cluster,
   they will resolve to the Kubernetes API internal Service IP
 * 10.32.0.1 is the Kubernetes API internal Service IP - it may be chosen arbitrarily as long as it is consistent